 Your child's diabetes health care team will help you both learn to manage the disease and minimize the pain and anxiety surrounding injections and blood tests.
-The team may also tell you about testing technologies and medications that offer the most convenience and least discomfort.
+The team also may tell you about testing technologies and medicines that offer the most convenience and least discomfort.

 Together, you and the diabetes health care team can find the most comfortable solutions available.

-It can also help to describe the need for injections and blood testing in kid terms.
-For example, you might explain that the injections and blood tests help keep your child feeling good throughout the day — and that not getting the shots could mean having to stay home from school or miss fun activities because of diabetes problems.
+It also can help to describe the need for injections and blood testing in kid terms.
+For example, you might explain that the shots and blood tests help keep your child feeling good throughout the day — and that not getting them could mean having to stay home from school or miss fun activities because of diabetes problems.

-Treating testing and injections in the same matter-of-fact way that you would treat any other part of the daily routine also might help.
+Treating tests and shots in the same matter-of-fact way that you would treat any other part of the daily routine also might help.
 And many kids like to have a sense of ownership and control of diabetes.
 Instead of feeling like victims of the tests and injections, they'll feel more in charge of their own health.

 Young kids might select a needle, read the glucose meter test result aloud, choose the spot or finger for testing, or press the plunger on the syringe.
 Encourage your child to take more control gradually as age allows — eventually, kids are ready to handle testing and injections on their own (although parents should continue to supervise).

 If your child argues or cries, you might be tempted to skip an injection or test just this once.
-But you shouldn't negotiate blood tests or injections.
+But you shouldn't negotiate blood tests or shots.
 They're necessary and not optional.
-The first time you're talked out of one, you'll set a precedent your child will never forget.
+The first time you're talked out of one, you'll set a precedent that your child won't forget.

 Sometimes, you'll need to just do the injection or test, even if your child is upset and uncooperative.
 Afterward, you might reward yourselves with something fun like playing a game or reading, and then talk to your child about why he or she was so upset.

-If your child is especially fearful of injections and every test or injection is a battle, your doctor or a counselor or mental health professional can help you address this.
+If your child is especially fearful of injections and every test or shot is a battle, your doctor or a counselor or mental health professional can help you address this.

-Getting both parents (or a parent and another caregiver) involved in the diabetes management process and in administering injections and blood tests ensures consistency in treatment and also provides support as you deal with struggles over injections and blood tests.
+Having both parents (or one parent plus another caregiver) involved in the diabetes management process will help keep treatment consistent and also provide support as you deal with struggles over shots and blood tests.